 As of fall 2007, Sheepshead Review launched into full color to fully display the quality of works submitted.
 Sheepshead Review is still made up of fiction, poetry, and visual art.
 The Rising Phoenix contest is also featured each spring.
 In addition, the journal now includes creative nonfiction pieces, acclaimed author interviews, and special sections revolving around a specific theme.

 People Behind the Pages

-The staff typically ranges from 20 to 30 students, is now 40 students strong.
+The staff typically ranges from 20 to 30 students.
 Our goal is to produce one journal of creative work to showcase the University of Wisconsin-Green Bay students, faculty, staff and the Wisconsin community each semester

 Curious About the Name?

 How exactly did Sheepshead Review get its name?
 Sheepshead, which is a popular card game played in Wisconsin, was the inspiration for the title.
 The card game originated in Germany with the name Schafkopf, which literally means “sheepshead”.
 The name was picked in the 70s, with Review being Revue.
 The switch was made in 2003.